FirefoxMetzger/minihex/README.md

 `pip install minihex`

-Or an editable installation (if you wish to tweak the environment):
+Or as an editable installation (if you wish to tweak the environment):
 ```
 git clone https://github.com/FirefoxMetzger/minihex.git
 pip install -e minihex/